badgerblockchain/Talks/Truffle/Introduction/README.md

 ```
 EthCalculator
 ```
 Into your REPL, you'll get a long output of JSON data.
 This means you did everything correctly and your Smart Contract has been deployed!
-If you want to test it out, then enter the following code into the REPL
+If you want to test it out, then enter the following code into the REPL (NOTE: The lines with `**OUTPUT**` indicate the output from the REPL and should not be entered when you run the code).
 ```
 var outputPromise
+**OUTPUT**undefined
 var output
+**OUTPUT**undefined
 EthCalculator.deployed().then(function(instance){outputPromise = instance})
+**OUTPUT**undefined
 output = outputPromise.add(10,15)
+**OUTPUT**undefined
 output.then(function(realOutput){console.log(realOutput.toString(10))})
 **OUTPUT**25
 **OUTPUT**undefined